 - Keep your stovetop flame off unless you need to use it.

 - Make sure your propane gas detector works.

 You can actually pay nothing for services if you are willing to move often from place to place because

-- and/or when you volunteer or work in a park, these charges are often covered.
+- When you volunteer or work in a park, these charges are often covered.

 What You Pay Is Up to You

 As I have discussed many times, the RV lifestyle is undoubtedly the most flexible way of living anybody could ever desire.
 This flexibility extends to utility charges because what you pay is up to you.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.